cronitorio/cronitor-ruby/README.md

   ],
 ```

+### Updating an existing monitor

+Currently this gem does not support updating or deleting an existing monitor.

 ### Pinging a Monitor

 Once you’ve created a monitor, you can continue to use the existing instance of the object to ping the monitor that your task status: `run`, `complete`, or `fail`.